-1 2 3 Key Stage 1 To understand they need to get someone's attention and make sure they can see their face clearly before they start a conversation.
+Strand 3: Communication (deaf and hearing) awareness 1 2 Key Stage 1 To understand they need to get someone's attention and make sure they can see their face clearly before they start a conversation.
 To understand that some rooms are hard to hear in.
-To be able to alert a deaf person in an age appropriate way.
+To be able to alert a deaf person in an age-appropriate way.
 To have an awareness of different modes of communication.
-To understand that hearing people don't always need to look at each other to be able to communicate.
+To understand that hearing people do not always need to look at each other to be able to communicate.
 To know that hearing people are aware of people approaching without seeing them.
 To know that hearing people may respond to sounds out of the immediate context or hearing range of the child with a hearing loss.
 Key Stage 2 To be able to list and explain the main aids to lip reading.
 To know that room acoustics influence how easy it is to communicate with others.
 To know a range of appropriate ways to alert and communicate with a deaf person.
 To understand the different modes of communication including BSL, SSE and spoken language and how they can be used.
-To understand that hearing people are able to access visual and aural information simultaneously.
-To know that misunderstandings can occur if the hearing person does not appreciate the need for visual clues (-Don't take it personally!)
+To understand that hearing people can access visual and aural information simultaneously.
+To know that misunderstandings can occur if the hearing person does not appreciate the need for visual clues.
 To understand that some information is gained indirectly from overheard conversations.
-To be aware that they need to ask for clarification if the information they've picked up has not made sense Key Stage 3 and 4 To identify features that may impact on the quality of acoustics in a room.
+To be aware that they need to ask for clarification if the information they have picked up has not made sense.
+Key Stage 3 and 4 To identify features that may impact on the quality of acoustics in a room.
 To be able to suggest modifications that would improve the room acoustics.
 To be confident to discuss strategies for effective lip reading with unfamiliar people.
-To know there are interpreting services available to aid communication (both ways) To have the confidence to address and discuss misunderstandings that have occurred due to a lack of deaf awareness by the hearing person.
+To know there are interpreting services available to aid communication.
+To have the confidence to address and discuss misunderstandings that have occurred due to a lack of deaf awareness by the hearing person.
 To suggest strategies to deal with these difficulties.
-1 1